PreziosiRaffaele/move-qcp/README.md

 Unfortunately the code is stored as data within Salesforce, making it difficult to manage and track changes effectively.

-This sf cli plugin empowers you to create a QCP folder within the repository and deploy it to the target org.
+With this plugin, you can now create a dedicated QCP folder within your repository and effortlessly deploy it to the target org.

+This brings several benefits:

-This ensures that your code is safely stored, easily accessible, and conveniently managed alongside your other version-controlled assets.
+1. Your code is securely stored, easily accessible, and conveniently managed alongside your other version-controlled assets.
+This ensures that you have complete control over your qcp code and can effectively track and review changes.

-You can now take advantage of modularization by utilizing modules to split the QCP code into multiple files.
+2. Take advantage of modularization by utilizing modules to split the QCP code into multiple files.
+3. The plugin automatically minifies the code before deploying it to the target org.
+This optimization step helps avoid reaching the maximum character limit of the textarea field.

 ## Install